 I WOULDN'T READ THIS IF I WERE YOU

 You don’t have time.
 There isn’t enough time and you’ve got places to be.
 I do too.
-We all do.
+We all do, don’t we?!
 We’re tethered to machines, pointing us in endless directions.
 I wouldn’t read this if I were you.
 I’d skim it, but it’d have to be quick cause I don’t have time.
-That is to say, I don’t blame you!
+That is to say, I don’t blame you moving right along.

-If you do find yourself curious to read this, though, I just want to say thank you in advance.
-Even if you only get half way through it… Shall I begin?
+If you do find yourself still reading, however, I just want to say thank you in advance.
+Even if you only get half way through this little story… Shall I begin?

 Well, here I sit.
-Having spent 1/2% of a millennium on the creation of my dream album.
-5 years after “Let Us Begin The Future” was conceived it is now complete.
-And now, the piece of music I’ve poured my very soul into for so long will finally be cleared from the desk and put out in it’s entirety.
+Having spent 1/2 of 1% of a millennium on the creation of my dream album.
+5 years after “Let Us Begin The Future” was conceived, it is now complete.
+And now, the piece of music I’ve poured my very soul into for so long will finally be cleared from the desk and put out in its entirety.
 It’s in my hand and I can’t believe it.

 One day my wife, Miranda, asked me to pull up the old bed tracks.
 We listened.
-The music still tugged at me and it was still so much inside of me to want to create it.
+The music still tugged at me, and it was still so much inside of me to want to see it through.
 Miranda was the catalyst that sent the avalanche rolling down the mountain again - and I do mean that.
 It was chaos.
 I mean, it was clear for my own sanity (and hers) that I needed to go back to it but how was I supposed to finish this crazy thing?!
 I had no idea… but she did.
-Miranda inspired me, motivated me, and nearly forced me to get back to it and I am so incredibly grateful she did.
-She said “you need to start a band and finish this album once and for all.”
-And with her help, I did.
+Miranda inspired me, motivated me, and in all fairness forced me to get back to it and I am so incredibly grateful she did.
+“You need to start a band and finish this album once and for all,” she said.
+And with her encouragement, I did.
 I am so thankful for you, Miranda.
-It wouldn’t have happened without you.
+This wouldn’t have happened without you.

 My Father raised me on all the music he loved and I am incredibly lucky to have had his influence.
 In many ways, this album is for him.
 My Mother forced piano lessons on me, choirs, and as many musical experiences as she and my dad could help to provide me with.
 This album is for her too.
 I’m so grateful for such amazing and supportive parents - I know it’s been difficult for them at times.

 Joshua Hawkins, Ronan Baker, and Jarred Venti.
 You are a power trio and you freak me out (in the best way possible).
 You each brought the most incredible gifts to this project and I am honored to know you all.
 I’ve never had so much fun making music and I look forward to countless other musical experiences with each of you.
 Your love, passion, talent, knowledge, experience, and most of all, friendship, means so much to me.
 I can never thank you enough for this.
 You aren’t just “in the band.”
 You are family.

-On May 26th, we will release the Let Us Begin The Future.
+On May 26th, we will release Let Us Begin The Future.
 The album is meant to be listened to as one continuous piece, rather than the songs played individually.
 I have always dreamed of making an album inspired by my musical heroes.
-This is my first attempt at it (hopefully the first of many).
+This is my first attempt at it (and hopefully the first of many).

 Let Us Begin The Future is a journey album, that takes you through the current state of earth’s existence and touches on many themes both directly and indirectly;

 It starts in a dream, a deep sleep across the universe, the chaos that ensues throughout it and within it.
-The effects of this chaos on humankind, loss of love, hatred, fear, anxiety… machines that control us.
+The effects of this chaos on humankind, loss of love, hatred, fear, anxiety… the machines that control us.
 A moment of realization about an oppressive state of being and how humankind has become the machine that eats itself, and how we must escape from it, find our destiny, and experience a future that encompasses a new state of being, one of hope and the antidote to chaos.
 There’s so much I could say about it, but I don’t know how - I guess that’s why I’m a songwriter and not a novelist.